opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 > [!IMPORTANT]
 > It is vital to choose the same major version of self-managed OpenSearch Dashboards as the source managed service domain across all supported methods (for example, while upgrading from 1.3 to 2.11, self-managed Dashboards should be on version 1.3).
 For Docker images, see the [Docker images repository](https://hub.docker.com/r/opensearchproject/opensearch-dashboards/tags).

-# Guide to setup self-managed dashboards in EC2 hosted docker container - No authentication
+# Setting up self-managed Dashboards in an Amazon EC2–hosted Docker container: No authentication

 ## Prerequisite
 AWS managed OpenSearch domain without any authentication method enabled and is accompanied by the following domain access policy.